aroemers/crustimoney/README.md

 It does have an extra feature: direct combinator calls, using vectors.
 The first keyword in the vector determines the combinator.
-If it is without a namespace, `crustimoney.combinators` is assumed.
+If it is without a namespace, `crustimoney.combinators` is assumed (so not `crustimoney.combinator-grammar`!).
 The other arguments are left as-is, except those tagged with `#crusti/parser`.
 With that tag, the data is processed again as a parser definition.